USRSE/usrse.github.io/pages/about/election.md

 The results of the election are valid regardless of the turnout rate for the election.

-[Statements and contact information for the 2021 Steering Committee candidates](https://us-rse.org/2021-11-12-sc-candidates/) have been posted.

 ## Questions?

-Contact Election Chairs Julia Damerow and Lance Parsons on Slack or [via email](mailto:jdamerow@asu.edu,lparsons@princeton.edu)
+Contact Election Chair Christina Maimone on Slack or [via email](mailto:christina.maimone@northwestern.edu).